A User’s Feedback on the New Desktop Experience, a Month in

 IT Lab comment: a Microsoft Managed Desktop approved device gives 7.6 hours of battery life, compared to 3.2 hours on a Windows 10 commercial PC.

-If any of our colleague's experiences resonated with you and you’d like more information, please click below to enquire.
-Alternatively, book a commitment-free consultation; learn more here.
+If any of our colleague's experiences resonated and you’d like to explore the potential of the Microsoft Managed Desktop for your organisation, click below for a commitment-free consultation.